 Although many scholars consider the OED to be the definitive authority on dictionaries, the OED needs your help.
 At any given time, the dictionary's editors are researching the history of certain words and phrases, and The OED Appeals allows the public to submit evidence (via the comments section) of the earliest record of certain words.
 Camouflage and Arnold Palmer are two entries that the OED has recently researched, so if you have old books or magazines that mention some weird word, let the OED know.
 You might just see your contribution in the dictionary's next edition.

 You might think that all those sample sentences in the dictionary are random, but you'd only be partially right.
 The phrases are deliberately chosen to show the word in a clear context with other words that it's often associated with, and are ideally so boring that you don't even think twice about them.
 Illustrator Jez Burrows has connected these random sentences from the New Oxford American Dictionary into short stories.
-"Often I’ll find at least one [word] that makes a good jumping-off point and I’ll start to flesh out some sort of vague narrative, then work backwards to imagine what sort of words might give rise to the sentences I’m looking for," Burrows said last year.
+"Often I’ll find at least one [word] that makes a good jumping-off point and I’ll start to flesh out some sort of vague narrative, then work backwards to imagine what sort of words might give rise to the sentences I'm looking for," Burrows said of his process.